eclipse-sensinact/org.eclipse.sensinact.gateway/prototype/docs/core/metrics.md

 ## Listen to metrics reports

-You can listen to metrics reports by calling the `registerListener` method of the `org.eclipse.sensinact.core.metrics.IMetricsManager` service.
+You can listen to metrics reports by registering an `IMetricsListener` service.
-The method expects a consumer of `BulkGenericDto` a object that will be called after each report generation.
+The service must implement the `onMetricsReport(BulkGenericDto)` method that will be called after each report generation.
-The registered listener has an ID that must be given to the `unregisterListener` method.
-Each listener must be unregistered explicitly.

 The `BulkGenericDto` provides a list of `GenericDto` objects that represents the resources as defined the [Core metrics section](#sensinact-metrics) and in the [metrics provider description](#note-on-the-metrics-provider).